hsp-iit/pybullet-robot-envs/README.md

 ## RL Examples
 Run the following scripts to train and test the implemented environments with standard RL algorithms from [OpenAI Baselines](https://github.com/openai/baselines).

-**Note**: You need to run the `$ pip install git+https://github.com/openai/baselines.git` command, if not already done during the installation step.
+**Note**: You need to run the `$ pip3 install git+https://github.com/openai/baselines.git` command, if not already done during the installation step.

 You can find more examples in the repository [https://github.com/eleramp/robot-agents](https://github.com/eleramp/robot-agents) which is a Python-based framework composed of two main cores:
   - **robot_agents**: collection of scripts to train and test with different RL algorithms
   - **Evaluation**: scripts to easily setup and evaluate different experiments.
 You can define in one script a list of experiments by specifying for each one Gym-like environment and RL algorithm, and then evaluate their training or testing by running a single script.
 ##### iCubReach-v0

 * Train iCub to perform a *reach* task by using [DQN](https://github.com/openai/baselines/tree/master/baselines/deepq) (discrete action space):